elastic/crawler/docs/features/CRAWLER_DIRECTIVES.md

 The next time the web crawler visits the domain, it will fetch and parse the `robots.txt` file.
 The web crawler will crawl only those paths that are allowed by the [crawl rules](./CRAWL_RULES.md) and the directives within the `robots.txt` file for the domain.

-#### Non-standard extensions
+#### Nonstandard extensions

-The Elastic web crawler does not support all [nonstandard extensions](https://en.wikipedia.org/wiki/Robots.txt#Nonstandard_extensions) to the robots exclusion standard.
+The Elastic web crawler supports some, but not all, [nonstandard extensions](https://en.wikipedia.org/wiki/Robots.txt#Nonstandard_extensions) to the robots exclusion standard:

 | Directive             | Support       |
 |-----------------------|---------------|